128technology/docs/docs/plugin_monitoring_agent.md

 ### Metric collector

-The `metricCollector128t` python executable is responsible for collecting the configured metrics from a running system.
+The `t128_metrics` input is responsible for collecting the configured metrics from a running system.
 By default, the metrics specified in `/etc/128t-monitoring/collectors/t128_metrics/default_config.toml` will be used by the collector.
 This represents a set of pre-configured metrics that 128T recommends a network operator to monitor.
 The configuration file in a `TOML` definition of metrics and has the following format:

 ```toml
 [[metric]]